The 50 Greatest Composers of All Time

 The Rite of Spring has proved to be the true birth of modernism, more than Schoenberg’s music ever was.
 And, rather like Picasso, Stravinsky constantly reinvented himself and his musical language, though his style remained constant – his 12-tone music sounds as Stravinskian as any of his earlier work.
 There are not many composers since who have not been influenced by his creative imagination.
 He is the godfather of 20th-century music.

-Could it be anyone else?
+Could the best composer in the world be anyone else other than JS Bach?
 Johann Sebastian Bach tops the list with music of breathtaking brilliance.

 All hail JS Bach, whose spirit dwells in practically every note written since his death.
 With supreme contrapuntal skill, Bach sculpts music of perfect form and balance, bestowing it with an emotional power that has echoed through the centuries.
 From the aching beauty of the cello suites and the bewildering ambition of the keyboard works to the dramatic force of the cantatas, no one has, and could possibly, come close to Bach's genius